tap349/tap349.github.io/_posts/2017-07-04-react-native-troubleshooting.md

 - get that section back
 - restart packager - still no error

 even if `shallowequal` package is removed from filesystem and installed again the error no longer occurs - maybe the 'right' version of `shallowequal` package is cached somewhere?

-NOTE: still this error might occur the next time emulator is run.
+NOTE: still the error might occur the next time emulator is run.

 [Android] the error might disappear after enabling hot reloading in emulator (`<D-m>` -> `Enable Hot Reloading`) - enabling live reload has no effect.

 [iOS] enabling hot reloading never helped - use the fix above.

-all in all IDK why this error occurs and how to fix it in general.
+all in all IDK why the error occurs and how to fix it in general.

 **UPDATE**